Biology for Kids: The Movement of Substances in and out of Cells

 Two conditions must be met for a substance to enter a cell by diffusion.

 - The cell's membrane must be permeable to that particular substance.
-Which means, that substance must be able, somehow, to cross the membrane without breaking it.
+This means, that substance must be able, somehow, to cross the membrane without breaking it.

 - The concentration of the substance inside the cell is lower than it is outside.